jay719/shopify-internship-OMDb-project/README.md

 Welcome to the Shoppies where you can nominate up to four movies using the Ombd Api.

 ## Inspiration
-Shopify would like to get into the nomination business and tasked potential interns to create their webpage.
+Shopify would like to get into the nomination business and tasked potential interns to create thIS webpage.

 ## Technologies
 <img src="https://cdn4.iconfinder.com/data/icons/logos-3/600/React.js_logo-512.png" width="45" height="45"/>